 TAS is an independent organization within the IRS that helps taxpayers and protects taxpayer rights.
-Their job is to ensure that every taxpayer is treated fairly and that you know and understand your rights under the Taxpayer Bill of Rights.
+TAS strives to ensure that every taxpayer is treated fairly and that you know and understand your rights under the Taxpayer Bill of Rights.

 How Can You Learn About Your Taxpayer Rights?